 There are a variety of somatic experiencing techniques available to those in need of somatic trauma therapy.

 Somatic experiencing therapy is intended to relieve symptoms of post-traumatic stress disorder (PTSD) through body sensations.
 It can also be used to help people experiencing other trauma-related symptoms and mental conditions.

 Let’s take a closer look at trauma, treatment, and somatic experiencing techniques.

 Specific Experiences of Trauma

-Specific experiences can involve manipulation and mind games, intimate violence, social isolation, financial abuse, humiliation, sexual abuse, and being involved war, though there are many variants.
+Specific experiences can involve manipulation and mind games, intimate violence, social isolation, financial abuse, humiliation, sexual abuse, and being involved in war, though there are many variants.
 Systemic and cultural trauma may also cause severe harm.

-The remnants of repeated insults, cruelty, abandonment, bullying, verbal abuse, shaming, sexual assault, and degradation remains deep within people.
+The remnants of repeated insults, cruelty, abandonment, bullying, verbal abuse, shaming, sexual assault, and degradation remain deep within people.
 It is not something that is often brushed off.
 Rather, people do what they can to forget it, despite the fact that the trauma will most likely reappear at a later time.

 Every person has his or her own individual experiences with trauma.
 Whether a one-time occurrence or a reoccurring act, those memories are held within.
 It remains in their physical, mental, and emotional space.
 People often try to futilely avoid or suppress their trauma.
 However, the only way to get rid of it is to bring it to the surface, share it, discuss it, and grieve over it.
 Repression and coping, which may occur through dangerous activities like substance abuse, are not uncommon.
 At that moment, it may be the only way a person knows how to protect himself or herself.
 But eventually, that trauma needs to be released.